- Date: 12 April 2018

 The bespoke façade glazing system was performance tested at a NATA accredited testing facility.
 A 4100mm high by 4200mm wide panel was subjected to the vigour’s of environmental wind loading including water penetration, air infiltration and structural tests.
 All requirements of the AS/NZS 4284: Testing of building facades where meet.

-The entire building façade and roof glazing panels where computer modelled to precisely fit the complex structure.
+The entire building façade and roof glazing panels were computer modelled to precisely fit the complex structure.
 The glass was ordered and panels fabricated whilst the structure was being erected.
 Every panel was manufactured in our Thailand Factory and shipped to Adelaide in sequence of installation methodology.
 A custom lifting frame was designed, and certified to enable installation of the panels by Kingswood.

 Adding further complexity to the project was the client’s vision of an irregular white triangular pattern emblazoned across the façade panels.
 Each triangular shape to align and meet perfectly with the neighbouring panels.
 1136 individual triangular shapes where laser cut from 3mm aluminium sheet, powder coated and structurally bonded to the glass.